Last updated: April 2026

 What is Saccharomyces boulardii used for?

-S. boulardii is most commonly used to prevent antibiotic-associated diarrhoea, manage traveller’s diarrhoea, support H. pylori eradication therapy, and improve symptoms of IBS.
-It is a yeast-based probiotic, making it unique in its ability to remain active during antibiotic treatment.
+S. boulardii is most commonly used to help reduce the risk of antibiotic-associated diarrhoea, to support gut stability during travel, and as an adjunct alongside H. pylori eradication therapy.
+It has also been studied in IBS.
+It is a yeast-based live culture, making it unique in its ability to remain active during antibiotic treatment.

 Can I take S. boulardii with antibiotics?

-Yes — this is one of its primary advantages.
+Yes, and this is one of its primary advantages.
 Because it is a yeast rather than a bacterium, antibiotics do not affect it.
 Taking S. boulardii alongside antibiotics may help reduce the risk of antibiotic-associated diarrhoea.
-Continue for at least two weeks after completing the antibiotic course.
+Most clinical trials continue supplementation for at least one to two weeks after the antibiotic course ends.

 What are the side effects of Saccharomyces boulardii?